-Today, one can only imagine what they would do without internet and WiFi.
+Today, one can only imagine what they would do without the internet and WiFi.
 While wired connections are still pretty much prevalent, nothing really beats the convenience of WiFi and wireless networks are also catching up in terms of speed.
-In this article, we are going to talk about how you can get the most out of your WiFi network by monitoring the performance of your network and improving it with these Wifi analysing tools for macOS.
+In this article, we are going to talk about how you can get the most out of your WiFi network by monitoring the performance of your network and improving it with these Wi-Fi analyzing tools for macOS.

 Note: Most of these apps only work with the built-in WiFi adapter of your Mac and do not work with an external adapter.